mdavidson9/docs.balsamiq.com/content/confluence/admin-guide.md

 ## Welcome

-The Confluence Admin Guide contains installation, registration, updating and uninstalling instructions for [Mockups for Confluence](https://marketplace.atlassian.com/plugins/com.balsamiq.confluence.plugins.mockups/cloud/overview) **when installed on your own server**.
+The Mockups for Confluence Server Admin Guide contains installation, registration, updating and uninstalling instructions for [Mockups for Confluence Server](https://marketplace.atlassian.com/plugins/com.balsamiq.confluence.plugins.mockups/cloud/overview) **when installed on your own server**.

 {{% alert info %}}**Using Confluence Cloud?** If you are using Confluence Cloud (on atlassian.net), please see [this article](/confluence/admin-guide-cloud/) instead.{{% /alert %}}